-Possession and sale of marijuana in the city of West Palm Beach can lead to serious charges despite the fact that the use of medicinal cannabis is now acceptable for debilitating medical conditions.
+The possession and sale of marijuana in West Palm Beach can lead to serious charges despite the fact that the use of medicinal cannabis is now acceptable for debilitating medical conditions.
 While the rest of the country may be easing up on marijuana legislation, West Palm Beach still holds some of the strictest laws in the Florida Statutes.
 If you face marijuana charges in Palm Beach County, you could face severe penalties without the legal counsel of a dedicated criminal defense attorney.

 Marijuana Possession Laws in Florida